monikarav/Module-18/TSP.md

+# Exp No: 30
-# Experiment 12(d): Travelling Salesman Problem (TSP)
+# SEB : Travelling Salesman Problem (TSP)

 ## Aim

 To write a Python program to find the shortest possible route that visits every city exactly once and returns to the starting point using the Travelling Salesman Problem (TSP) approach.

----

 ## Algorithm